 About

-I’m an independent scholar and author of a dozen books and numerous articles, essays and reviews in The Nation, Harper’s Magazine, New Left Review, Adbusters, The Guardian, Literary HubBrooklyn Rail, Radical Philosophy, Monthly Review, Jacobin, and Dissent.
+I’m a writer and independent scholar, author of more than a dozen books, numerous articles, essays, and reviews in The Nation, Harper’s Magazine, New Left Review, Adbusters, The Guardian, Literary HubBrooklyn Rail, Radical Philosophy, Monthly Review, Jacobin, and Dissent.
 My books have been translated into French, Spanish, German, Dutch, Turkish, Polish, Russian, Chinese, and Korean.
 I have a doctorate in Human Geography from the University of Oxford (St.Peter’s College) and spent decades teaching and writing about urbanism, social theory and literature, both inside and outside of a conventional university setting.
 I’ve also published three intellectual biographies on Henri Lefebvre, Guy Debord, and John Berger, a popular existential travelogue, The Wisdom of Donkeys, a manifesto for liberated living, The Amateur, and a book about love and cities, What We Talk About When We Talk About Cities (and Love), inspired by the stories of Raymond Carver.
-Over the years, I’ve led a somewhat nomadic existence, residing in the UK, the US, France and Brazil.
+Over the years, I’ve led a somewhat nomadic existence, residing in the UK, US, France, Brazil, and now Italy (Rome).
 I’ve tried to live, think and write, as my one of my heroes James Joyce once said, “in the broadest way immarginable.”
-Marx Dead and Alive appeared with Monthly Review Press in November 2020; and in 2023, Monthly Review Press will publish my latest book Beyond Plague Urbanism.
+Marx Dead and Alive appeared with Monthly Review Press in November 2020; and in 2023, Monthly Review Press published Beyond Plague Urbanism.
+In April 2025, my Roses for Gramsci was released by MR Press.
+I’m currently working on a book on Nikolai Gogol in Rome.

 Andy Merrifield “partakes of the grand tradition of political literary criticism” —Publishers Weekly